Golf Activities and Practice Drills at Home

 The same company designed a putting mat with lines that can help keep your putts straight and accurate.

 Or if, you don’t want to purchase a putting mat plus a putt trainer, you can buy the Perfect Practice Putting Mat all in one.
 I just got this and use it quite a bit.
 It looks nice too for the home or office.
 Also endorsed by Pro Golfer, Dustin Johnson.
+For more detailed info, read my full review on the perfect practice putting trainer.

 Sometimes our eyes can deceive us and having these lines can dramatically help with the alignment of your putts.
 Both these putting mats have distance markings and target points.